 Provisioners allow devices to automatically configure themselves to connect to the proper SSID (if applicable), use the proper authentication method (e.g. EAP-TLS) and trust the CA certificate and any certificate signed by it.

-Provisioners are configured in the PacketFence administration GUI under Configuration > Users > Provisioners.
+Provisioners are configured in the PacketFence's web admin interface under Configuration \rightarrow Users \rightarrow Provisioners, see Integrating Provisioning Agents section.